 It’s playoff time baby, the best time of the year!
-It’s okay for all of us to grow big beards, over-consume alcohol and chirp our friends who cheer for rival teams.
+It’s okay for all of us to grow big beards, over-consume alcohol, learn about the benefits of CBD hemp oil, and chirp our friends who cheer for rival teams.
 Fantasy playoff pools are being chosen as we speak and hopefully the following analysis helps you with some of those tough decisions you need to make.

 To be successful in playoff pools, you need to be a little lucky and have great foresight.

 People who win these pools choose players that are on teams that make it deep into May and early June.
 Those of us whose teams are still playing normally tend to be a bit biased and that will work for some, however most of us will not be seeing our teams in the finals.
 So, it is important to consider the league as a whole, consider some historical facts and lastly, utilize this past season’s stats as indicators.
 The element of luck comes into play in two spheres; hopefully avoiding players who get injured and picking those players whose regular season success can translate into the playoffs.